-Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Cocoa.
+Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Melbourne.
 Unfortunately, it’s possible for your air conditioner to become overworked, and actually restrict the airflow to your home.
 As warm as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
 Read on to find out why an air conditioner freezes and if you should schedule air conditioner service to take care of the issue.

 If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
 There are two typical reasons the coil could freeze.
 First, the airflow through the coil is restricted.
 Your AC is trying to push more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
 Eventually the frozen water can cause damage to the components of the system.

 If this is not the case, a frozen AC may be due to a shortage of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped running properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.